LibraryCarpentry/lc-python-intro/episodes/lists.md

 - A list stores many values in a single structure.
 - Use an item's index to fetch it from a list.
 - Lists' values can be replaced by assigning to them.
-- Appending items to a list lengthens it.
-- Use `del` to remove items from a list entirely.
+- Use list methods to help add and remove items
 - Lists may contain values of different types.
 - Character strings can be indexed like lists.
 - Character strings are immutable.